dreibh/netperfmeter/README.md

 # What is Network Performance Meter&nbsp;(NetPerfMeter)?

 NetPerfMeter is a network performance meter for the [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol), [MPTCP](https://en.wikipedia.org/wiki/MPTCP), [SCTP](https://en.wikipedia.org/wiki/Stream_Control_Transmission_Protocol), [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol), and [DCCP](https://en.wikipedia.org/wiki/DCCP) transport protocols over [IPv4](https://en.wikipedia.org/wiki/IPv4) and [IPv6](https://en.wikipedia.org/wiki/Ipv6).
 It simultaneously transmits bidirectional flows to an endpoint and measures the resulting flow bandwidths and QoS.
-Flows can be saturated ("send as much as possible") or non-saturated with frame rate and frame sizes (like a multimedia transmission).
+Flows can be saturated (i.e.&nbsp;"send as much as possible") or non-saturated with frame rate and frame sizes (like a multimedia transmission).
 Non-saturated flows can be configured with constant or variable frame rate/frame size, i.e.&nbsp;to realise [Constant Bit Rate&nbsp;(CBR)](https://en.wikipedia.org/wiki/Constant_bitrate) or [Variable Bit Rate&nbsp;(VBR)](https://en.wikipedia.org/wiki/Variable_bitrate) traffic.
-Of course, the flow parameters can be individually configured per flow as well as per flow direction.
+For both, frame rate and frame size, it is not only possible to set constant values but to also to use random distributions.
+Furthermore, flows can be set up as on/off flows.
+Of course, the flow parameters can be configured individually per flow and flow direction.
-The results can be written as scalar files (summary of the run) and vector files (time series).
-These files can be processed further, e.g.&nbsp;for analysis and plotting of the results.
+The measurement results can be recorded as scalar files (summary of the run) and vector files (time series).
+These files can be processed further, e.g.&nbsp;for detailed analysis and plotting of the results.
-The [Wireshark](https://www.wireshark.org/) network protocol analyser provides out-of-the-box support for analysing NetPerfMeter traffic.
+The [Wireshark](https://www.wireshark.org/) network protocol analyser provides out-of-the-box support for analysing NetPerfMeter packet traffic.

 <p align="center">
  <a href="src/figures/NetPerfMeter-Active-Screenshot.webp"><img alt="Screenshot of NetPerfMeter run" src="src/figures/NetPerfMeter-Active-Screenshot.webp" width="768pt" /></a><br />